-All of my life, I have been hit with judgments.
+All of my life, I have been served disservices.
 They’ve come from white people but they’ve also come from Black people.
 They’ve come from straight people and they’ve come from gay people.
 When I was a kid, I would stay silent.
-As a teenager, I morphed into the quintessential “mean girl” to shield my inner-self from harm.
+As a teenager, I morphed into a “mean girl” to shield my inner-self from harm.
 As an adult, I’m so far removed from the fuckery people casually vomit during conversations that I rarely find myself shocked at how out of touch we are.
 It’s almost like I’ve grown numb to ignorance and how people perceive me as a Black man.

 But let me be very clear.
 I am not your stereotype.

 Being Black is not a personality trait.
 You don’t slip in and out of it.
 It’s not something you can “learn.”
 It’s not a card you can take away or pick up at your local corner store.
-It is not a filter, an indicator on the extent of my cultural references or a determinating factor in how I communicate with others.
-You’re not “more Black” than someone because you’re hood.
-I’m not less Black because I listen to TV On The Radio rather than today’s popular rapper.
+It is not a filter, an indicator on the extent of my cultural references, or a determinating factor in how I communicate with others.
+You’re not “more Black” than someone because you’re “hood.”
+I’m not less Black because I listen to TV On The Radio rather than the Top 40 rapper mumbling through his feelings.
 If I’m on Grindr, don’t call my penis a “Black cock.”
 I’m Black.
 It’s a given.
 Don’t fetishize me or my body parts and then think it’s meant to turn me on.

 Also, Solange said it best but don’t touch my hair.
-There isn’t a ton of it on my head but it’s still hair, you dip shit.
-Giving me a nooge like I’m a child fucks with my hairline and makes me want to find the sharpest object near me and create “contemporary art” out of you.
+There isn’t a ton of it on my head but it’s still my hair.
+Giving me a noogie like I’m a child fucks with my hairline.
+When you do that, it makes me want to find the nearest sharpest object and create “contemporary art” out of you.

 Side note: I’m a proud gay man.
-That means I’ve heard the worst of the worst said about me and the community I sometimes have trouble claiming but let me be clear yet again.
+That means I’ve heard the worst of the worst said about me.
+Even from the community I’m supposed to be so involved with but have trouble claiming.
+Let me be clear yet again.
 I am not your stereotype.

 Guess what else?
 I’ll wake up the day after that and do it all over again…just like you.